Hanan-Nathem-Saadeh/Reading-Notes/Read:12-EntityFrameworkCoreAndAPIs.md

 - With EF Core, data access is performed using a model.
 A model is made up of entity classes and a context object that represents a session with the database.
 The context object allows querying and saving data.
 For more information, see Creating a Model.

-### API

-**for evry resorce access there are a status code to tel the user what habend the this response like :**

-- 200 meaning that is OK.

-- 201 meaning that is OK and you create a new resurce.

-- 400 meaning that is NOT ok client do somting wronge.

-- 404 meaning that resurce Not there or URI is wronge.

-- 401 meaning that you dont have the athintction to retch the resurce.

-- 500 meaning that somthing wronge in the server.